Below are steps you can follow to identify which systems would most benefit from configuring MFA.

 - smartphone apps that generate a OTP

-Enabling it on systems you use
+Enabling MFA on systems you use

 If there are several methods available to use, avoid ones that are easy to bypass, like OTP over SMS.
 If weaker authentication methods are your only option, it’s better than not having MFA at all.
 This is because the situation presents two different risks.
-For example, with OTP over SMS:

-- Risk that an attacker gets unauthorised access to your account because they were able to brute force your password.
+- Risk an attacker gets unauthorised access to your account because they were able to brute force your password.
 This is an attack that is easy to automate and is low cost/low effort to an attacker.
 Using OTP over SMS removes you from the “low hanging fruit” pool of users.

-Enabling it on systems you manage
+Enabling MFA on systems you manage

 - Deciding on the type of MFA method you want to use and researching the available authentication modules.
 There are a number of pluggable authentication modules (PAM) and guides available online if you want to use security key devices or smart phone apps.
 There could be costs involved, including hardware devices or app subscriptions, which also need to be considered with the technical, infrastructure requirements.

 - Hardening the servers.
-When implementing any authentication modules, make sure the infrastructure used is hardened to remove unused ports, services, and accounts and to add any missing patches.
+When implementing any authentication modules, make sure the infrastructure used is hardened to remove unused ports, services, and accounts and add any missing patches.
 More details about these can be found in our other critical controls.